🍇

 Quick Answer

 Yes, grapes, raisins & currants is toxic to dogs.
 LETHAL — even small amounts can cause kidney failure in dogs.
 Grapes, raisins, currants, and sultanas can cause acute kidney failure in dogs.
 The toxic compound was recently identified as tartaric acid.
 The amount needed to cause poisoning varies — some dogs are severely affected by just a few grapes.
-Watch for symptoms like vomiting within 6-12 hours and diarrhea and lethargy.
+Watch for symptoms like vomiting within 6-12 hours & diarrhea and lethargy.

 Emergency

-If your dog was exposed, contact your vet or ASPCA Poison Control (888) 426-4435 immediately.
+If your dog has ingested grapes, raisins & currants, contact your vet or ASPCA Poison Control (888-426-4435) immediately.

 • Vomiting within 6-12 hours